NaqeebAhmedSahi/TagSpace/README.md

 ## 🌍 Localization

-TagSpaces is available in over 20 languages.
+BWS Vittoria is available in over 20 languages.
 Help us translate the app by joining our team on [Transifex](https://www.transifex.com/tagspaces/tagspaces/).

 ## 💡 Ideas & Suggestions